Varun487/AIAlgoTrading/README.md

 * This service helps in building Strategies.
 It allows us test how a strategy would have performed over past data over previous weeks, months and years.

-* It take a parameterised strategy and data over the period of the back test as input.
+* It takes a parameterised strategy and data over the period of the back test as input.
 It generates orders over the previous data according to the strategy's rules and outputs a detailed report on the performance of the strategy.

 ## Paper Trader